Hank Locklin: Early life

 Locklin was born and raised in McLellan, Florida.
-He was the youngest of four children born to a musically-inclined family.
-Although he had a fondness for music in his earliest years, he became more interested following an accident.
-At age nine, he was hit by a school bus.
+He was the youngest of four children born to a musically inclined family.
+Although he had a fondness for music in his early years, he became more interested following an accident.
+At age 9, he was hit by a school bus.
 "It almost mashed me flatter than a fritter," he recalled.
-He learned to play the guitar during his recovery and continued pursuing music through his teenage years.
-He also won several talent contests and performing at a radio station in Pensacola, Florida.
+He learned to play the guitar during his recovery and continued pursuing music through his teenaged years.
+He also won several talent contests and performed at a radio station in Pensacola, Florida.
 To pursue his music full-time, Locklin dropped out of high school.
 However, working as a musician amounted to a small income.
-In one instance, he recalled being paid two dollars for working a gig at a Florida roadhouse.
+In one instance, he recalled being paid $2 for working a gig at a Florida roadhouse.
 To make ends meet, he worked odd jobs, including working on a farm and a shipyard.

-During the early 1940s, Locklin was dismissed from participating in World War II due to his childhood school bus accident (which still affected his leg).
+During the early 1940s, Locklin was dismissed from participating in World War II due to the bus accident in his childhood (which still affected his leg).
 Instead, he continued performing.
 Locklin performed in nearby states, including regular gigs with bands in Mobile, Alabama.
-He also began composing his own material, which was largely influenced by the music of Ernest Tubb.
+He also began composing his own material, largely influenced by the music of Ernest Tubb.
 He then joined the band of country musician Jimmy Swan and made regular concert appearances.
-Locklin then formed his own backing band in 1947 called the Rocky Mountain Playboys.
+Locklin formed his own backing band in 1947 named the Rocky Mountain Playboys.
 The group performed regularly on radio stations.
-Their sponsor was businessman Elmer Laird.
-Laird intended to form his own record label to get Locklin's music recorded.
-However, he was killed in a stabbing incident shortly after his proposal.
+Their sponsor was businessman Elmer Laird, who intended to form a record label to get Locklin's music recorded.
+He was killed in a stabbing incident, though, shortly after his proposal.
 Instead, Locklin's association with producer Pappy Daily helped him sign with Four Star Records.